Leslie Schwartz: Homeboy Industries

-In 2006, as part of PEN, Schwartz was hired through a grant by the California Council for the Humanities to teach a 10 week creative writing class for former Los Angeles gang members at Homeboy Industries, an intervention program founded by Father Gregory Boyle.
+In 2006, as part of PEN, Schwartz was hired through a grant by the California Council for the Humanities to teach a 10-week creative writing class for former Los Angeles gang members at Homeboy Industries, an intervention program founded by Father Gregory Boyle.
 After the class was over, she stayed on as a volunteer.
 The Los Angeles Times wrote about her volunteer work.

-In 2008, Schwartz became founder of the Homeboy Press and editor-in-chief of the Homeboy Review literary magazine, which included the former gang members' writing along with that of professionals.
+In 2008, Schwartz became the founder of the Homeboy Press and editor-in-chief of the Homeboy Review literary magazine, which included the former gang members' writing along with that of professionals.
 The magazine published two annual issues.

 Books

 Jumping the Green

 In 1997, Schwartz won the $2,500 James Jones Literary Society First Novel Fellowship for her unpublished novel, Jumping the Green, beating out over 500 other applicants.
 As a result of winning, Schwartz signed a contract with the Elaine Markson Literary Agency in New York.
 Jumping the Green was published October 1, 1999, by Simon & Schuster, ISBN 0-684-85589-5.
-It tells the story of a young San Francisco sculptress examining her sister's unsolved murder while being in a sadomasochistic relationship.
+It tells the story of a young San Francisco sculptor examining her sister's unsolved murder while being in a sadomasochistic relationship.
 It was widely reviewed in the United States and the United Kingdom.

 Angels Crest

-Angels Crest (Doubleday, ISBN 978-0-385-51185-8) is a 2004 novel about a toddler wandering off in the snowy California mountains, and the aftermath among a small town where nearly everyone has a personal connection to the tragedy.
+Angels Crest (Doubleday, ISBN 978-0-385-51185-8) is a 2004 novel about a toddler wandering off in the snowy California mountains, and the aftermath in a small town where nearly everyone has a personal connection to the tragedy.
 The story is told from seven different points of view.
 It received mixed reviews, calling it pounding, but also maudlin.

 The book was made into a 2011 Canadian-American film of the same title, directed by Gaby Dellal and starring Thomas Dekker, Lynn Collins, and Mira Sorvino.
 It premiered at the Tribeca Film Festival in April, and was widely released by Magnolia Pictures in December.